 That tallies with an image leak picked up by Nowhereelse.fr, which claims its snapshot shows the iPhone 7 to have no antenna bands and a larger camera.

-A purported photograph of the back panel has emerged on MobiPicker, showing the phone in gold with a rounded design, antenna lines at the top and bottom and a new camera module, which could be a laser autofocus.
-The image is likely a fake, but the general design is largely in line with rumors so it could also be the shape of things to come.
+Two separate leaked of the back panel have emerged to help corroborate these claims.
+The first is on MobiPicker, showing the phone in gold with a rounded design, antenna lines at the top and bottom and a new camera module, which could be a laser autofocus.
+It corroborates the reported changes, but has more than a whiff of fakery around it.

-In fact it's also very much in line with a newer image which seems to show the back of the iPhone 7 itself.
+The newer image shows off the alleged back of the iPhone 7 itself.
 It looks like it could have been manipulated, but with most design rumors lining up it could still be close to the truth.

 iPhone 7 headphone jack

-Don't ditch your headphones just yet though, as an image supposedly showing iPhone 7 circuitry has emerged and the 3.5mm jack is intact in it.
+Don't ditch your headphones just yet though, as an image supposedly showing iPhone 7 circuitry has emerged and the 3.5mm jack is intact in it - so there's certainly some deliberation going on here.

 Ditching the headphone jack is unlikely to be a popular decision, but it wouldn't be the first time Apple has messed with ports and nor would it be the first company to do it, as the Moto Z doesn't have one either.